-- 13.37 All members are eligible to be paid the £150 as set out in Determination 44 and Table 11 from the start of the financial year; unless they are elected later in the financial year, in which case they are eligible for a proportionate payment from that date. - 13.38 Other amounts payable to members in recognition of specific responsibilities or as a civic head or deputy civic head as set out in Determinations 49 and 50 are payable from the date when the member takes up the role during the financial year. - 13.39 It is a matter for each council to make, and record, a policy decision in respect of: - when the payment is actually made to the member; - how many payments the total amount payable is broken down into; - and whether and how to recover any payments made to a member who leaves or changes their role during the financial year. - 13.40 Payments in respect of Determinations 45, 46, 47 and 48 are payable when the activity they relate to has taken place. - 13.41 As stated in paragraph 13.7 any individual member may make a personal decision to elect to forgo part or all of the entitlement to any of these payments by giving notice in writing to the proper officer of the council.
+- 13.38 All members are eligible to be paid the £150 as set out in Determination 44 and Table 11, normally from the start of the financial year; unless they are elected later in the financial year, in which case they are eligible for a proportionate payment from that date.
+However, as 2022 is an election year different arrangements will be required. - Members who are not standing for re-election or fail to be re-elected are entitled to part payment for the period 1 April to 8 May. - Current members who are re-elected are entitled to the full payment, but it would be administratively reasonable for the payment to be deferred until the outcome of the election. - New members are entitled to a proportionate payment as a civic head or deputy civic head as set out in Determinations 50 and 51 are payable from the date when the member takes up the role during the financial year.
+For the election year the same arrangements as set out in 13.38 will apply.

+13.39 Other amounts payable to members in recognition of specific responsibilities or

+13.40 It is a matter for each council to make, and record, a policy decision in respect of:

+- when the payment is actually made to the member; - how many payments the total amount payable is broken down into; - and whether and how to recover any payments made to a member who leaves or changes their role during the financial year. - 13.41 Payments in respect of Determinations 45, 46, 47 and 48 are payable when the activity they relate to has taken place. - 13.42 As stated in paragraph 13.7 any individual member may make a personal decision to elect to forgo part or all of the entitlement to any of these payments by giving notice in writing to the proper officer of the council.

-Determination 52: Members in receipt of a Band 1 or Band 2 senior salary from a principal council (that is Leader, Deputy Leader or Executive Member) cannot receive any payment from any community or town Council, other than travel and subsistence expenses and contribution towards costs of care and personal assistance.
+Determination 53: Members in receipt of a Band 1 or Band 2 senior salary from a principal council (that is Leader, Deputy Leader or Executive Member) cannot receive any payment from any community or town Council, other than travel and subsistence expenses and contribution towards costs of care and personal assistance.